dariusgm/documentation-templates/repository.md

 * Keys and values with their types.

 #### error data model
 What is returned in case of errors?
-What errors are can be returned by the api?
+What errors are can be returned by the API?

 ## Manual / Tutorial
 Description of how to use the software in case you have some frontend.